rantahar/Lattice-Field-Theory/source/index.rst

 as intended.

 This trick also gives the initial action of the fermion field cheaply, :math:`S=\psi^\dagger \psi`.
-If we update a different field, such as the gauge field, we need to actually calculate the inverse.
+When updating other fields, such as the gauge field, we need to calculate the difference in the fermion action.
+This gives the initial action, but we still need to calculate the action after the update.

 There are several useful methods for calculating the inverse.
 General methods take O(N^3) computing time, but since the fermion matrix is very sparce other methods can be much faster.
 The conjugate gradient method is probably the